 If fishing is your thing, visit one of the local charter companies to hook up on one of the regularly scheduled fishing trips or book your own private excursion.
 Morro Bay Landing, Virg’s Landing, Pacific Charters, and Reel EZ Charter Fishing are all available for your sportfishing needs.
 Whale watching trips can also be booked.

 Located about 30 minutes south of Morro Bay is the quaint Central Coast Aquarium.
-This educational aquarium is very affordable with ticket prices being $9 for ages 13 and older, $7 for ages 3-11 years and 2 and younger are free.
+This educational aquarium has very affordable ticket prices and kids 2 and younger are free.
 The aquarium has hands-on exhibits as well as a gift shop and different programs for its younger patrons.

 Just a 20 minute drive from Morro Rock Beach you can visit Charles Paddock Zoo in Atascadero.
 This small zoo is home to many local and exotic species like meerkats, wallabies, red pandas, and a Malayan tiger.
 After strolling around the zoo, you can spend the afternoon relaxing at the neighboring Atascadero Lake Park.

 If you’re spending a few days exploring the Central Coast, you can travel north just 30 minutes to Hearst San Simeon State Park and find even more to explore, including San Simeon’s famous elephant seals and of course, Hearst Castle.